 Did you know that if you use less water for cleaning you’ll save energy and protect the environment?

 To understand how water and energy work together, it’s important to ask this question: Have you ever picked up a gallon of water or milk from the fridge?
 It’s a bit heavy, right?
-The same happens when a lot of energy is used to carry every gallon of water you use from a drinking water source to a treatment plant that makes it safe to drink.
+The same happens when a lot of energy is used to carry every gallon of water you use from a drinking water source to a treatment plant that makes it safe to drink which is why a water leak is such an energy waster.

 After water leaves the treatment plant, more energy is needed to carry it through water pipes to your house.
 Imagine the journey it has taken—and just how tired you would be after carrying that much water all day!
 Exhausting, right?